M.A.S.S. Assistant Superintendent Leadership Seminars (ASLS)

 A Leadership Program for Assistant Superintendents and Other Central Office Administrators

 Assistant Superintendents hold an essential leadership position in a district.
 The primary goal of the Assistant Superintendent Leadership Seminars (ASLS) is to support Assistant Superintendents as they navigate their first few years in the role.
-ASLS II and III also serve Assistant Superintendents and other central office administrators with significant experience in their role but have not been in ASLS previously.
 The program welcomes all central office leaders.
 Each year, directors of curriculum, business managers, pupil services directors, and personnel directors bring a diverse array of roles and perspectives to enrich the conversations.

-ASLS I is designed for new Assistant Superintendents and other Central Office Administrators, such as Directors of Curriculum, Finance, Human Resources, and Student Services Directors.
-This first-year seminar series highlights a strong focus on Equity to align with the M.A.S.S.
-REDI (Racial Equity Diversity and Inclusion) Strategy and onthe Four Frames of Leadership by Bolman and Deal.
-An emphasis will be placed on the importance of a strong professional culture, offering highly interactive sessions that apply theory to practice, inviting participants to share successes and challenges as we lead forward into the 2023-2024 school year.
+ASLS (Assistant Superintendent Leadership Seminars) is designed for new Assistant Superintendents and other Central Office Administrators, such as Directors of Teaching & Learning, Student Services, Human Resources, and Finance.
+The primary goal of the program is to support these leaders as they navigate their first years in the role.
+We highlight the Four Frames of Leadership by Bolman and Deal and incorporate a strong focus on Equity to align with the M.A.S.S.
+REDI (Racial Equity Diversity and Inclusion) Strategy.
+We emphasize the importance of a strong professional culture, offering highly interactive sessions that apply theory to practice, inviting participants to share successes and challenges as we lead forward into the 2025-2026 school year.

-ASLS I is co-led by Dr. Christine Francis, who initiated ASLS in 2014 and is now in her 10th year leading the program, and Dr. Lorraine Tacconi-Moore, who is entering year 3 as a co-leader of ASLS I. Christine is a former Assistant Superintendent, current Co-Leader of the M.A.S.S.
-Mentor Program for New Assistant Superintendents, and member of the M.A.S.S.
+ASLS is co-led by Dr. Christine Francis, who is now in her 12th year leading the program, and Dr. Lorraine Tacconi-Moore, who is entering year 5 as a co-leader.
+Christine is a former Assistant Superintendent, current Co-Leader of the M.A.S.S.
+Assistant Superintendent Mentor Program and member of the M.A.S.S.
 Equity Standing Committee.
-Lorraine is currently an educational consultant, focusing in the areas of leadership, strategic planning, and policy.
-As a former Assistant Superintendent in MA and Superintendent in NH, she brings significant leadership experience to the program.
-Other potential presenters include Jon Saphier (Research for Better Teaching), Patrick Larkin (member of the M.A.S.S.
-Equity Standing Committee and an IDEAS instructor), Dr. Marilynne Quarcoo (Equity Consultant) and panels of experienced assistant superintendents who deeply understand the role as it exists in 2023-2024.
+Lorraine is currently an educational consultant, focusing in the areas of leadership, strategic planning, and policy; as a former Assistant Superintendent in MA and Superintendent in NH, she brings significant leadership experience to the program.
+Other presenters will include Dr. Jon Saphier (Research for Better Teaching) and additional speakers and panelists to be determined.

 For more information, please contact Christine (cmfrancis82@gmail.com) or Lorraine (ltacconi-moore@comcast.net).